TheMythologist/android-cracker/README.md

 For pattern locks, the hash of interest is stored in `/data/system/gesture.key`.

-Really, the pattern lock is just the SHA1 hash sequence of digits (0-8) with length from 3 (4 since Android 2.3.3) to 9.
+The pattern lock is just the SHA1 hash sequence of digits (0-8) with length from 3 (4 since Android 2.3.3) to 9.

 The gesture board is a 3x3 matrix, and can be repressented as follows (each digit represents a "ball"):